Print

 Serves 8, 1/4 cup per serving.

 Store: Leftover dressing can be stored in an airtight container in the refrigerator for up to 6 – days.
-Dressing will thicken upon chilling, thin with water if needed.
+The dressing will thicken upon chilling and thin with water if needed.

 Notes

-If you didn’t soak your cashews, you will most likely use the full 3/4 cup of water, possibly slightly more depending if this is a dip or dressing.
+If you didn’t soak your cashews, you will most likely use the full 3/4 cup of water, possibly slightly more, depending on whether this is a dip or dressing.